 Why Does Obesity Cause Shortness Of Breath?

 Oxygen is filtered and distributed through the nose and lungs before entering the bloodstream.
 Then, the heart pumps the blood, delivering oxygen to the body’s muscles.
-When you’re short of breath, your heart and lungs have to work so hard.
+When you’re short of breath, your heart and lungs must work hard.

 A BMI between 25.0 and 29.9 is considered overweight, whereas a BMI of 30 or above is considered obese.